Colors for Skin Tone: Ultimate Guide

 Then comes winter, and it's time for a change.
 You should aim for bold, rich colors that stand out in chilly weather.
 Avoid bland pastels—they might drain your look.
 Instead, choose colors that underscore the warmth of your skin.
 In terms of makeup, warmer, deeper tones are the way to go.

-Spring And Autumn Hues for Neutral Skin Tones
+Spring and Autumn Hues for Neutral Skin Tones

 six brown round stones on white surface